dmidlo/histdata.com-tools/README.md

 ### Temporal Sidecar Compatibility

-The legacy CLI and API examples remain the default foreground behavior.
-During the Temporal sidecar cutover, add `--sidecar` on the CLI or set `options.use_sidecar = True` to submit the same request to the local sidecar runtime.
+The production default remains the foreground CLI/API runtime while the Temporal sidecar cutover is completed.
+This is a deliberate compatibility policy for the published PyPI package: add `--sidecar` on the CLI or set `options.use_sidecar = True` to submit the same request to the local sidecar runtime.
+Explicit sidecar requests fail clearly when the sidecar cannot be started; ordinary foreground requests do not depend on bundled Temporal artifacts.

 #### Runtime Model and Install Surface